Interlining: Participating airlines

-Carriers that participate in airline alliances such as Star Alliance, SkyTeam or oneworld almost always have interline agreements with one another.
+Carriers that participate in airline alliances such as Star Alliance, SkyTeam or Oneworld almost always have interline agreements with one another.
 However, even direct competitors can benefit from interline agreements.

 When a ticket is issued for an interline itinerary, one of the airlines in that itinerary will be selected by the ticketing agent as the issuing airline, commonly referred to as the "plating carrier."
 The plating carrier collects the entire fare from the customer, either via own sales channels (e.g., web site or ticket office), or via travel agents.
 Travel agents remit collected fares and taxes to the plating carrier via Airlines Reporting Corporation (ARC) in the US, or Billing and Settlement Plan (BSP) in the rest of the world.
 The airline which actually carried the passenger (the operating airline) will send an invoice to the issuing/plating carrier, normally via IATA Clearing House, to collect its portion of the fare and taxes.
 The operating airline is responsible for remitting passenger taxes to the various governments and airports.
 Some taxes are sales based (US taxes), and are remitted by the issuing airline.

 Only the issuing carrier is responsible for paying commission to the agency.
 The amount of commission is based on the entire air fare, but the percentage amount varies from the amount paid if only a single airline was involved.

 Normal fare construction rules state that an international ticket issued should be issued by the first international carrier.
 There are some exceptions, such as if the first international is a codeshare flight, when the first non-codeshare would be used, or if an airline does not have an office in the country of origin.

 Ferry and bus companies, such as TurboJET, can also participate in interlining by getting an IATA code for the operator and for the destinations they travel to, and produce schedules for their services.

 Railway operators also participate in interlining with airlines.
 For example, ITA Airways maintains agreements with the Spanish Iryo and the Italian Trenitalia.

 Virtual interlining

-During the 2010s, companies like Dohop (which collaborates with EasyJet) and the Czech travel agency Kiwi began to sell interlining tickets.
-They purchase single segments on booking systems like Sabre and Amadeus, and re-package them with additional services, like reimbursed hotel costs in case of missed connections, vouchers to purchase another connecting flight, and phone helplines.

-In case of virtual interlining, passengers have to re-claim and re-check their baggage, and they are not allowed to use the customs-free transit area, as they are travelling on a string of single flights, not two (or more) connecting flights.
-Thus, virtual interlining is easier within a visa-free area, like the United States and Canada, or within Europe's Schengen area.
+Virtual interlining is a form of self-connecting travel in which flights from airlines without a traditional interline agreement are combined into one itinerary by a third party, such as an online travel agency.
+The flights may be sold together even though the airlines themselves do not coordinate the connection.

+Unlike conventional interlining, virtual interlining may not include through check-in, baggage transfer or protection if a connection is missed.
+Passengers may therefore need to collect and re-check their baggage between flights.
+If a delay causes a missed connection, the operating airlines may not be required to rebook the passenger.
+Some booking platforms offer their own connection guarantees or other assistance.

+Virtual interlining can create connections between airlines that otherwise have no commercial relationship, including many low-cost carriers.
+This can increase the number of available routes and sometimes lower fares.
+However, cheaper itineraries may involve longer connections or less direct routes.